Are you looking to earn your dental dentistry degree?

 Finding a helpful ranking of the best dental schools is more difficult than for many other types of schools.
 This is because several years ago, most dental schools boycotted US News and World Report due to their ranking methodology.

-As a result, US News and World Report stopped publishing dental school rankings.
+As a result, US News and World Report stopped publishing dental school rankings that offer advanced dentistry degrees.

-There are other dental school rankings which are based on research publications.
+There are other dental school rankings that are based on research publications.
 A school’s research publication record, however, is a criterion that is not necessarily relevant to many aspiring dentists.

 To address this, we have curated a list of the best dental schools in the U.S. based on a combination of sources.
 This ranking takes into account acceptance rates, average DAT scores and GPA, and specifics that make the school unique.